-Last year, then Minister for Education Joe McHugh said his Department was “acutely aware” of this demand for school places.
+In 2019, then Minister for Education Joe McHugh said his Department was “acutely aware” of this demand for school places.
 In July 2020, Education Minister Norma Foley said “more than 30,000 school places” will be provided through an almost €748 million capital investment in schools.

 Covid-19 has raised additional concerns with a push to reduce class sizes to prevent infection which could put more pressure on places.
 From the most recent OECD figures in 2018, Ireland has the seventh highest teacher-pupil ratio in the EU.

 HELP US INVESTIGATE

 We want to investigate the rollout of the School Building Programme to see if there have been any delays and what impact this has had on local communities.
 We also want to look at the assessment model used by the Department of Education and find out if some areas have been left behind.